I think taking advice is important, and of course learning is incredibly important.

-That may seem easy, but constantly recording what I eat to and getting a high calorie count from healthy food every day is in itself a big challenge.
+That may seem easy, but constantly recording what I eat too and getting a high-calorie count from healthy food every day is in itself a big challenge.
 With that said let’s look at what the challenges of two projects at once are, and I don’t mean specifically just to my situation.

 What are the challenges of doing two big projects at once?

 You only have a certain amount of concentration.
 When taking on any big project it requires you to think and be focused.
 There is only so long you can do that for.
 Having two things going at once does make that a challenge.

 It can take longer to achieve what you want to.
 In theory, you should reach one goal quicker, compared to if you have two on the go at once.

 If one project starts failing it could potentially reduce your overall enthusiasm.
 This could lead to a decline in the other project as well.

 You may have less time in the short-term to enjoy time with friends and family.